BCusack/Seon/Whitepaper.md

 ### **Conclusion**

 The Seon project represents a significant advancement in the development of AI companions, moving beyond functional tools to create a truly personalized and supportive companion that is always-on, adaptive, and prioritizes user security and privacy.
-Seon's focus on passive companionship, personalized support, and ethical AI development positions it as a potential leader in the future of human-AI interaction.
+The Seon's focus on passive companionship, personalized support, and ethical AI development positions it as a potential leader in the future of human-AI interaction.

 ### **Next Steps**